 1. Already refunded transactions (in which the refund occurred before the chargeback was submitted).

 2. Situations in which there is a liability shift.

 3. Chargebacks that include technical errors that invalidate them (such as when a chargeback is submitted outside of the timeframe allowed by the schemes).

 Reports and reconciliation

 The settlement detail report is the recommended report to reconcile your payments.
 Adyen bundles individual transactions in a batch settlement to the bank account configured on your merchant account.
 It includes all payments that are settled (paid out to your bank account by Adyen), plus chargebacks, refunds, and more.
-You can see a complete list of Journal types.
+For more information, see settlement detail report.